 3. When will I receive my medal and t-shirt?

 Finishers packs (including medals and t-shirts) will be dispatched at the end of the participation window (1-31 October) in early November and should arrive within 3 working days of dispatch.
 You will receive an email to confirm when it has been dispatched.
-For the Spring edition, items will be dispatched at the end of March, arriving in early April.

 4. Do I need to run the whole 13.1 miles in one go?